legetz/sf-swift/CONFIGURATION.md

 # Configuration Reference

-This document provides a complete reference for the `.swiftrc` configuration file used by SF Swift's metadata adjust command.
+This document provides a complete reference for the `.swiftrc` configuration file used by SF Swift's metadata adjust and metadata integrity commands.

 ## Table of Contents